 There has to be a base docker image that is used to create multiple other docker images with some modifications to the base image.

-Docker Hub is a repository of Docker images for almost all technology stack.
+Docker Hub is a repository of Docker images for almost all technology stacks.
 You can pull a docker image from DockerHub and start building containers.

 Docker containers are executable software package that includes all dependencies required to execute an application.
 With Docker containers, applications can work efficiently in different computer environments.